Smoothie King: Leadership

-Since acquiring the company in 2012, Wan Kim has served as chief executive officer.
+Since acquiring the company in 2012, Wan Kim has been chief executive officer.

 In November 2024, Smoothie King appointed Jyoti Lynch as chief information officer to lead enterprise technology and digital initiatives.

 On January 29, 2025, Claudia Schaefer was named chief marketing officer.

 On May 22, 2025, Gavin Felder, who had been chief financial officer, was also appointed president, expanding his responsibilities while retaining the CFO role.